wwatson4506/TeensyRA8876-8080/README.md

 ## Examples Folder Listings:
+Example sketches can be found in the TeensyRA8876-8080 and TeensyRA8876-SPI examples folders.

 - gauges  ---------------------->  A Sumotoy example originally created for the RA8875.
 - graphicCursor ------------->  A demonstration of defining and using a graphical mouse pointer.
 A USB mouse is required.
 Also demonstrates single and double mouse button clicks.